mayuribande/Customer-Complaints-Analysis-Dashboard-/README.md

 - Interactive Filters (Slicers, applied across all pages)

-Year
+Year,
-State
+State,
-Issue
+Issue,
-Product
+Product,
-Submitted via
+Submitted via.

 - How to Use